-\ Students may fulfill requirement of the minor(s) or second major by taking extra course(s) with additional tuition fee charged by credit points.
+Students may fulfill requirement of the minor(s) by taking extra course(s) with additional tuition fee charged by credit points.

-3.3 University Core
+3.3 University Common Core (6 cps)

-Similar to the other programmes in the University, students are required to take General Education and Language Enhancement courses.
+Similar to the other programmes in the University, students are required to take General Education courses for fulfilling graduation requirements.